 - Write down three questions to ask your manager by end of day.

-- Treat breaks like meetings—they are non-negotiable.
-A quick walk or 10-minute meditation resets focus.
+- Treat breaks like meetings — they are non-negotiable.
+A 10-minute walk or meditation resets focus.

-- Have a “shutdown ritual.”
-Close your laptop, tidy your desk, and say “done for today” out loud.
-This sounds silly, but it signals your brain to transition out of work mode.
+- Establish a “shutdown ritual.”
+Close the laptop, tidy the desk, and verbally signal the end of the workday.
+This routine trains the brain to transition out of work mode.

-- Choose the right platforms: My team relies on Slack for chats, Zoom for calls, and Asana for project management.
-The key is finding tools everyone is comfortable with.
+- Choose the right platforms: Slack for async messaging, Zoom for synchronous calls, Asana for project management.
+The key is selecting tools the entire team adopts consistently.

-- Over-communicate: In remote settings, over-communicating beats under-communicating.
-Provide regular updates, even a quick “Still working on X, will update by end of day.”
+- Over-communicate progress: In remote settings, over-communication beats under-communication.
+Provide regular updates — even a quick “Still working on X, will update by end of day.”

 - Default to async: Not everything needs a meeting.
-Use Loom videos, written updates in Slack, and shared documents.
+Use Loom videos, written Slack updates, and shared documents.
 This respects time zones and focus time.

 - SMART framework: Specific, Measurable, Achievable, Relevant, and Time-bound goals keep you focused and accountable.